sbchong/Coco/README.EN.md

 - [x] **Lightweight and simple, the standalone version is less than 50MB in size, the runtime dependent version depends on .Net Core 5, and the size is less than 1MB**
 - [x] **Easy to use, support json file (low) and startup parameter (high) configuration**
-- [ ] Use memory efficient store and forward by default, support database (plan to use Entity Framewrok Core) and file for persistence processing
+- [x] Use memory efficient store and forward
 - [x] Upgrade version to .Net 5

 ## Instructions